Updated: Jun 26

 For anyone interested in organizing a PorchFest (PF), please use the materials and information below.
 This blog took me a few hours to write but over ten years to gather.
 With that, be mindful that this is not my original idea.
-The sources of my inspiration are acknowledged below and so when you launch yours be sure to credit some of the founders and those who inspired you, and of course, put in the hard work it take to make this your own.
+The sources of my inspiration are acknowledged below and so when you launch yours be sure to credit some of the founders and those who inspired you, and of course, put in the hard work it takes to make this your own.

-Step One: Pick A Date Your PorchFest really should celebrate and honor the street and neighborhood that is hosting the special day.
-Pictured below is a real save-the-date example that was also distributed as an art print was designed by Yaz Ladha, a graphic designer that literally lives on the street the Carriage Town PF is hosted on, West First Ave.
+Step One: Pick A Date Your PorchFest (PF) really should celebrate and honor the street and neighborhood that is hosting the special day.
+Pictured below is a real save-the-date example that was also distributed as an art print designed by Yaz Ladha, a graphic designer that literally lives on the street the Carriage Town PF is hosted on, West First Ave.
 Step one is to choose a date that makes sense for your community.
 Make sure there are no major conflicting events in your neighborhood by talking to your neighbors and while you are at it, decide on a rain date as well.

 Step Two: Budget

-The budget below will be very unique to your PF project and can screw in each line item listed below based on your relationships, what resources are available to your neighborhood, and the local talent market.
+The budget below will vary and be unique to your PF project, You can populate each line item listed below based on your relationships, what resources are available to your neighborhood, and the local talent market.

 While you build your budget.
-Each line item is usually around the same but the talent will require you to do a research when deciding what to pay your artists based on what they currently charge.
+Each line item is usually around the same but the talent fees will require you to do some research when deciding what to pay your artists based on what they currently charge.
 Keep in mind this is a very unique outdoor gig and the musician(s) provide sound so be sure to pay more than the going-rate.

 I make the bold claim that 80% of funding should go to artists through this process to support the creative economy.
-If you do not know what to pay, I compare what talent makes locally and then compare it from incomes to artists across the state in an effort to elevate the scene.
-It is not as hard as it sounds to source as many local organizations publish their numbers.
-What's the lesson?
-Do not be shy, do not be greedy, and DO NOT ASK YOUR TALENT TO WORK FOR FREE.
+If you do not know what to pay, I compare what talent makes locally and then compare it to regional rates as well as those across the state in an effort to elevate the scene.
+It is not as hard as it sounds to source this information, many local organizations publish their numbers.
+What's the main lesson?
+Do not be shy to ask, do not be greedy, and DO NOT ASK YOUR TALENT TO WORK FOR FREE.

-Step Two & Half: Build Your Team of Neighbors The first step is to identity two main residents to work as the leaders for the street gathering.
-The two individuals should get along and communicate very well with each other, have fun with, and trust to pull his/her own weight to follow through with all of the work.
+Step Two & Half: Build Your Team of Neighbors You need to identity two main residents to work as the leaders for this street gathering.
+The two individuals should get along and communicate very well with each other, have fun with collaboration, and be trusted to pull his/her own weight to follow through with all of the work.
 These two main residents will talk to neighbors and help decisions get broken down step by step and made democratically.
-For example, decide together: what kind of music, what porches to host on, what food is cooked on this street, and what are the kids activities based on how the neighborhood is used?
+For example, decide together: what kind of music, what porches to host on, what food is cooked on this street, and what are the kids activities based on how the neighborhood is populated?
 Below is a great example of how to find your two leads that I created when working in Michigan:

 Step Three: Get Organized